 In all his work, whether in mathematics, biology, or other fields, it was always essential for Dr. Gelfand to reflect on the broad picture.
 This included not only the connections between areas of mathematics but also connections going beyond a particular field.
 This wholeness defined to a large degree his approaches and the directions he took in his work.

 The Simon Chaitowitz Communications Intern Fund

-Distributions from the Simon Chaitowitz Communications Intern Fund will be used to underwrite internship positions for student interns at the Physicians Committee who plan to pursue careers in the communications and/or journalism fields and have demonstrated a strong interest in the Physicians Committee’s mission.
+Distributions from the Simon Chaitowitz Communications Intern Fund, a permanent fund, will be used to underwrite internship positions for student interns at the Physicians Committee who plan to pursue careers in the communications and/or journalism fields and have demonstrated a strong interest in the Physicians Committee’s mission.

 The Critical Action Reserve Fund

 The Critical Action Reserve Fund will generate income for the Physicians Committee’s budgeted operations.
 However, the fund will provide greater spending flexibility by allowing the board of directors to make distributions by drawing upon any or all of the value of the Critical Action Reserve Fund when deemed necessary for the following purposes: